percona/percona-monitoring-plugins/docs/cacti/installing-templates.rst

    Required option --host is missing
    Usage: php ss_get_mysql_stats.php --host <host> --items <item,...> [OPTION]

+      --host      MySQL host
-      --host      Hostname to connect to; use host:port syntax to specify a port Use :/path/to/socket if you want to connect via a UNIX socket --items     Comma-separated list of the items whose data you want --user      MySQL username; defaults to cactiuser if not given --pass      MySQL password; defaults to cactiuser if not given --heartbeat MySQL heartbeat table; defaults to '' (see mk-heartbeat) --nocache   Do not cache results in a file --port      MySQL port; defaults to 3306 if not given
+      --port      MySQL port; defaults to 3306 if not given --items     Comma-separated list of the items whose data you want --user      MySQL username; defaults to cactiuser if not given --pass      MySQL password; defaults to cactiuser if not given --heartbeat MySQL heartbeat table; defaults to '' (see mk-heartbeat) --nocache   Do not cache results in a file --mysql_ssl Enable SSL support for MySQL connection

 You can make Cacti pass configuration options to the script with these command-line options when it executes the script.
 To do this, you will need to